Michael (00:00)

 Michael (22:24)

-But I do think that's important skill to learn is how to manage that friction, right?
+But I do think that's an important skill to learn is how to manage that friction, right?
 And I know here we, honesty, integrity is like very important, right?
-I know to both of us individually and we also bring that into the company culture at Anchor Group.
-And so the earlier you can test your mettle in that honesty and integrity, I think it's important and being an RA gives you an opportunity to do that amongst your peers.
+I know that to both of us individually, and we also bring that into the company culture at Anchor Group.
+And so the earlier you can test your mettle in that honesty and integrity, I think it's important, and being an RA gives you an opportunity to do that amongst your peers.
 That's for sure.

 Caleb (22:52)

 It's true.
 I really enjoyed it.
-I was taking I think like 20 credits of engineering being an RA and then I was serving tables a couple nights a week and that last component actually if I think about it was, there in a small town like that it was very common to get stiffed and not get any tips or anything like that.
-And it was just like, if you haven't been to some parts of the US where it's very rural, it can happen quite a bit.
+I was taking, I think, like 20 credits of engineering, being an RA, and then I was serving tables a couple of nights a week, and that last component, actually, if I think about it, was there in a small town like that, it was very common to get stiffed and not get any tips or anything like that.
+And it was just like, if you haven't been to some very rural parts of the US, it can happen quite a bit.
 There's like a surprisingly high amount.
-I think that, luckily the owners of the business treated me so well.
+I think that, luckily, the owners of the business treated me so well.
 I am so grateful.
 And they would send me home with pizza and like homemade stuff all the time.
-Very like very Greek mother there.
-But I learned a lot about customer experience and how to have a really good positive outlook and interact with people.
+Very much like a very Greek mother there.
+But I learned a lot about customer experience and how to have a really good, positive outlook and interact with people.
 And that is a good customer experience skill set, the very first and basic in comparison to the consulting life.
-But what people don't know is that being a consultant is like 50% being a therapist.
-I don't think people realize how much of like humanity comes into being a consultant because these are real people with real emotions that are dealing with real stress in their day to day life.
-And learning how to not just work on the technical, but navigate that side of reality is a skillset that I think I really learned in the food industry too.
+But what people don't know is that being a consultant is about 50% therapist.
+I don't think people realize how much of humanity there is in becoming a consultant, because these are real people with real emotions who are dealing with real stress in their day-to-day lives.
+And learning how to not just work on the technical side, but to navigate that side of reality, is a skill set that I think I really learned in the food industry, too.
 And I'm really grateful for that.
-But all three of those things combined in being an RA, working a lot of credits and working an extra job, I think what I learned in that is that work ethic can really be in my favor.
-I'm not always the smartest person in the most book smart, but I do work hard.
-And I think that I've leaned more on that versus some other, where some people in engineering were just like so smart.
-There's a few classmates that I'm like, I just couldn't even come close to how smart they were.
+But all three of those things combined in being an RA, working a lot of credits, and working an extra job, I think what I learned in that is that work ethic can really be in my favor.
+I'm not always the smartest person, or the most book-smart, but I do work hard.
+And I think that I've learned more about that versus some other, where some people in engineering were just like so smart.
+There are a few classmates that I'm like, I just couldn't even come close to how smart they were.
 I could never compete with that.
 But what I could do is I could work harder.
-And that was the skill set I think I learned is the value of work ethic in college too.
+And that was the skill set I think I learned, the value of work ethic in college, too.

 Michael (25:29)

 Caleb, I want to add some color to what you said about consultants at times kind of being like therapists, right?
 Good old software therapists, if you will.
-A lot of times when consultants are called into these projects, usually sometimes it's because, as you said, emotions can be kind of high because people are dealing with like a real problem that they need solved.
-It's like, negatively impacting their day to day or the success of their business.
-And so going back to what we were talking about earlier, just being able to understand how to navigate friction and conflict.
-Like it might not be friction against you as a consultant stepping in, but there's like maybe internal friction, that sort of thing.
-So I guess I agree with what you're saying that the work ethic, understanding how to navigate friction is in my opinion good in any profession.
+A lot of times when consultants are called into these projects, it's usually because, as you said, emotions can be kind of high because people are dealing with a real problem that they need solved.
+It's like negatively impacting their day-to-day or their business's success.
+And so, going back to what we were talking about earlier, just being able to understand how to navigate friction and conflict.
+Like, it might not be friction against you as a consultant stepping in, but there's like maybe internal friction, that sort of thing.
+So I guess I agree with what you're saying: the work ethic and understanding how to navigate friction are, in my opinion, good in any profession.
 Customer service, you learn how to handle that well, but especially in consulting.
 And if you're able to handle that, you can be very impactful, for sure.

 Caleb (26:36)

 I'm very grateful for all those experiences.
-Then coming after college, I'm even more grateful for even my first job and my first employer.
-Even though I don't work there, I am very grateful for just people who become the first employer to people out of college.
-I think that is something I will always have a lot of gratitude for.
+Then, coming after college, I'm even more grateful for my first job and my first employer.
+Even though I don't work there, I am very grateful to the people who become the first employers to hire people out of college.
+I think that is something I will always be grateful for.

 Michael (27:03)